SMSF Property Lawyers & Conveyancers

 The acquisition of a property into a superannuation fund is a very specific area in which any professional advisor needs knowledge of both property law and conveyancing as well as knowledge of the restrictions placed on the superannuation fund in their ownership of the property.

-Common Problems to Avoid When Using Property In Super
+Common Problems to Avoid when Buying Property with Superannuation

 Some common problems that we have found include: